b-hayes/apache-server/README.md

 ```

 ## Folder Permissions
-By default, the www folder is owned by root, lets change it to you and www-data group.
+By default, the `www` folder is owned by root, let's change it to you and `www-data` group.
-We are using the /var/www/html folder right now, but my vhosts config uses the www folder
+We are using the `/var/www/html` folder right now, but my config uses the `www` folder
 as the main document root.

 Use my fix permissions script: